 In the bedroom, the kitchen or the garden, potential dangers lurk everywhere: hot stove tops, trailing cables, the neighbour’s pond, or colourful pills and intriguing bottles in the bathroom.
 Even foods like grapes and raw carrots are a risk if they get stuck in a little one’s throats.

 Yet even with the greatest care, you can never entirely prevent children from having accidents.
 And then there are illnesses that also require first aid.
 Do you know what to do in these situations?
-Our tip: attend a baby and child first aid course.
+Our tip: attend a first aid course for infants.
 You’ll learn techniques like chest compressions and the Heimlich manoeuvre.

 In emergencies like poisoning or falls onto the head, you can treat children in the same way as adults.
 Learn more about the symptoms and causes of the most common emergencies and find out what to do.